atorzsas/CP411/project_report.md

 Add a few words to high light.

-In our project we display our creativity through the visualziation of a road with cars, giving users a realistic feel for our environment.
+In our project we display our creativity through the visualziation of a road with an animated car, giving users a realistic feel for our environment.
 We have also added a rotating feature, allowing users to rotate the viewing angle of the City Builder.